This article may contain links from our affiliate partners. Please read how we make money!

 One pan recipes are perfect for lazy Sunday nights.
 This one in particular includes jerk chicken thighs mixed in with pineapple rice.
 It works perfectly as both an easy Sunday dinner idea and as a meal prep recipe.
 Serve it with cauliflower rice to keep this dish low-carb and keto-friendly!

 Beef and Pork Recipes

-These are mostly beef recipes with a few pork sausage recipes mixed in.
+These are mostly ground beef recipes with a few pork sausage recipes mixed in.

 This hearty beef chili is the perfect meal to enjoy during Sunday night football!
 It’s fairly easy to make but it does have a long cooking time, which is why it’s perfect for those lazy Sundays.
 This recipe yields a LOT of chili, so be prepared with freezer-safe containers to store the leftovers.

 These hearty stuffed peppers are easy to whip up and are surprisingly filling served on their own – one stuffed pepper contains over 430 calories!
 You can prep these in the morning and simply leave them in the slow cooker all day.

 I wouldn’t recommend freezing these, or even refrigerating for more than a day or two.
 These are best eaten right away.

 Pot roast is the traditional Sunday dinner, and why not?
 There is so much goodness going on in this recipe – roast beef, veggies, and homemade gravy!
 It does take a few hours to roast in the oven, but prep time itself is just a few minutes.
 Remember that cooking time will be highly dependent on how big of a roast you buy at the store.

 Crispy mongolian beef makes for an easy and tasty Sunday dinner.
 The beef is stir fried with a sweet homemade sauce and topped with scallions.
 Save money by not ordering takeout and whipping this up instead – it’ll take the same amount of time as ordering in!